crimsonhaven-to/.github/profile/README.md

 We’re not a team.
 We’re just **a bunch of people** who love **System Engineering** and doing unconventional things.

 No corporate nonsense.
 No bloat.
-Just raw engineering, late-night commits, and the belief that watching anime should feel like home — a *crimson* home.
+Just raw engineering, late night commits, and the belief that watching anime should feel like home — a *crimson* home.

 When HiAnime was taken down, a void remained.
 This is our answer:
 A clean, fast, self-built platform where the blood (code) and soul (anime) flow freely.